 The Critical Care Translational Medicine Group designs, oversees and coordinates international trials in acute respiratory distress syndrome (ARDS) and sepsis.

-The Moon Laboratory investigates basic issues of CD4+ T cell tolerance by directly tracking endogenous antigen-specific populations in mice and humans.
+The Moon Laboratory at Massachusetts General Hospital investigates basic issues of CD4+ T cell tolerance by directly tracking endogenous antigen-specific populations in mice and humans.

 The research in the Medoff Laboratory is dedicated to understanding the molecular basis of immune-mediated lung injury.

 The Rajagopal Lab at Massachusetts General Hospital focuses on lung regeneration and the application of developmental biology to human lung disease.

 The Harris Lab is a multi-disciplinary, inter-departmental group of investigators aiming to advance the understanding of whole-organ physiology and pathophysiology of the human lung through the development and implementation of advanced imaging techniques, sophisticated mathematical and computer modeling and bioengineering.
 In our studies, we apply rigorous quantitative tools to investigate the complex structure-function relationships of healthy and diseased lungs.